Nzinga of Ndongo and Matamba: Expansion and Dutch alliance

 Despite these successes, the allies' control over Angola remained tenuous.
 Lacking artillery, Nzinga was unable to effectively break the Portuguese defenses at Massangano, while political infighting and developments in Europe weakened the Dutch forces in Angola.
 In August 1648 a Portuguese expedition, led by newly appointed governor Salvador Correia de Sá, besieged Luanda.
 After suffering through a major Portuguese bombardment, on 24 August 1648 the Dutch commander sued for peace with the Portuguese and agreed to evacuate Angola.
 When Nzinga's army and the remaining Dutch forces arrived outside Luanda, the peace between Dutch and Portuguese was signed, and unbeknownst to Nzinga, the Dutch forces sailed for Europe.
 Faced with a bolstered Portuguese garrison, Nzinga and her forces retreated to Matamba.
 Unlike previous decades however, after 1648 Nzinga concentrated her efforts on preventing a Portuguese push inland (as opposed to trying to re-conquer Ndongan territory), disrupting their soldiers and fomenting wars between smaller tribes and kingdoms.

 Later years

 Last campaigns

-While her wars against the Portuguese and their allies continued, Nzingha created alliances with neighboring kingdoms, expanding her influence even as she aged.
+While her wars against the Portuguese and their allies continued, Nzinga created alliances with neighboring kingdoms, expanding her influence even as she aged.
 She sent soldiers to enforce her rule over local noblemen, dispatched forces to fight against Kasanje's Imbangalans in eastern Matamba, and fought against the Kingdom of Kaka in the Congo.
 She also used her army as a political tool, using its influence to sway the outcomes of succession disputes in her favor.